HumanSignal/label-studio/docs/source/guide/setup.md

 ## Setup from UI

-You can also use web interface at [`/setup`](http://localhost:8200/setup) to paste your labeling config.
+You can also use the web interface at [`/setup`](http://localhost:8200/setup) to paste your labeling config.